 Identify current policies on routine, opt-out screening in correctional facilities in your state or jurisdiction.

-Screening policies may be issued by various branches of government, such as state legislature, administrative and regulatory bodies, or agencies such as departments of corrections.
+Screening policies may be issued by various branches of government, such as state or local legislatures, administrative and regulatory bodies, or agencies like departments of corrections.